awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 An Application Load Balancer inspects traffic at the application network protocol layer to identify the request's path so that it can direct requests for different paths to different destinations\.

-By default, an Application Load Balancer performs the same function as a Classic Load Balancer\.
+When your environment uses an Application Load Balancer, Elastic Beanstalk configures it by default to perform the same function as a Classic Load Balancer\.
 The default listener accepts HTTP requests on port 80 and distributes them to the instances in your environment\.
 You can add a secure listener on port 443 with a certificate to decrypt HTTPS traffic, configure health check behavior, and push access logs from the load balancer to an Amazon Simple Storage Service \(Amazon S3\) bucket\.

 **Note**
 Unlike a Classic Load Balancer or a Network Load Balancer, an Application Load Balancer can't have transport layer \(layer 4\) TCP or SSL/TLS listeners\.
 It supports only HTTP and HTTPS listeners\.
 Additionally, it can't use backend authentication to authenticate HTTPS connections between the load balancer and backend instances\.